Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Introduction

-In light of the above trends, our paper assesses a frontier-level \LJ for evaluating medical AI outputs with expert-level rigour in a middle-income country (MIC) context.
+In light of the above trends, our paper assesses a frontier-level \LJ for evaluating medical AI outputs with expert-level rigour in a low- and middle-income country (LMIC) context.
 While prior studies have tested multi-LLM evaluators in general domains and even shown modest gains in specialised medical settings~\cite{williams_human_2025,croxford_evaluating_2025,reese_using_2026}, the approach has not yet been fully validated for clinical AI applications.
 We fill this gap by systematically assessing how a panel of LLM judges can reproduce expert panel scoring on medical diagnosis assessment.
-In particular, we found that \begin{itemize} \item the our uncalibrated LLM jury scores are systematically lower than the primary expert panels. \item the LLM Jury preserves ordinal agreement and exhibits better concordance with the primary expert panels than the human expert re-score panels do. \item the probability of severe errors, instances where the expert panel identified a diagnosis as of significant risk to the patient, but another evaluator did not, is significantly lower in \lj models compared to human experts. \item the LLM jury shows excellent agreement with expert panels' diagnostic agent rankings. \item the LLM jury matches or outperforms a human expert re-score panel across all metrics after calibration. \item the LLM jury combined with AI model diagnoses can be used to identify ward diagnoses at high risk of error, enabling targeted expert review and improved panel efficiency. \end{itemize} These results show that a suitable \lj can indeed serve as a useful and trustworthy surrogate for human evaluation in medicine.
+In our data, we found that: \begin{itemize} \item The uncalibrated LLM Jury scores are systematically lower than the primary expert panels. \item The LLM Jury preserves ordinal agreement with the primary expert panels. \item The probability of severe-risk errors, instances where the primary human expert panel identified a diagnosis as posing significant risk to the patient, but another evaluator did not, was significantly lower in \lj models compared to independent human expert re-score panels. \item The LLM Jury combined with LLM diagnoses can be used to identify diagnoses at high risk of error, enabling targeted expert review and improved panel efficiency. \item The LLM Jury rankings of diagnosing agents show excellent agreement with those of the primary human expert panels. \item The calibrated LLM Jury matches or outperforms the human expert re-score panels across all metrics. \item The models making up the LLM Jury show no self-preference bias.
+They did not score diagnoses generated by their own underlying model or models from the same vendor more (or less) favourably than those generated by other models. \end{itemize} These results indicate that a suitable \lj can indeed serve as a useful and trustworthy surrogate for human evaluation in our setting.
+An important direction for future work is to validate these findings in other clinical contexts.